Willie Wiredhand: Lawsuit

-Collins challenged NRCEA's right to its own mascot from the announcement of the contest, writing that Collins was "the originator and owner of figures symbolizing the use of electric energy".
-The first lawsuit was filed in 1953 in South Carolina’s federal district court.
+Collins challenged NRCEA's right to its own mascot as soon as the mascot design contest was announced, writing that he was "the originator and owner of figures symbolizing the use of electric energy".
+The first lawsuit was filed in 1953 in South Carolina's federal district court.
 This case was decided in the co-ops' favor in 1956, and Collins appealed to the U.S. Court of Appeals Fourth Circuit.
 The three judges unanimously ruled that the lower court's decision held, dismissing the complaint on January 7, 1957.
+The court held that there was no trademark confusion.
 The opinion, written by Judge Harry E. Watkins, stated that "[t]he names Reddy Kilowatt and Willie Wiredhand are entirely different.
 The two figures themselves do not look alike."
+The NRCEA successfully countersued for their legal fees.
 Willie Wiredhand was granted his own trademark by the U.S. Patent Office in 1957.